Spencer Steer Player Props: Reds vs. Astros

 Spencer Steer At The Plate

-- He ranks 49th in batting average, 35th in on base percentage, and 50th in slugging among the qualifying hitters in MLB action.
+- He ranks 42nd in batting average, 28th in on base percentage, and 50th in slugging among qualifying hitters in baseball.

+- Steer has picked up a hit in 66.2% of his 68 games this season, with more than one hit in 27.9% of those games.

-- Looking at the 67 games he has played this season, he's hit a long ball in nine of them (13.4%), and in 3.2% of his trips to the plate.
+- In 13.2% of his games this year, he has gone deep, and 3.1% of his trips to the plate.

-- Steer has had an RBI in 27 games this year (40.3%), including nine multi-RBI outings (13.4%).
+- Steer has had an RBI in 27 games this season (39.7%), including nine multi-RBI outings (13.2%).
 He has also driven home three or more of his team's runs in one contest.

+- In 33 of 68 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.